COVID-19 Rapid Action Patient Dispatch Solution

 - It is a software solution, compared to the numerous physical solutions.

-- This project addresses the challenges of pre-admission and admission to hospitals rather than the challenges after admission.
+- This project addresses the challenges of hospital discoverability and pre-admission rather than patient challenges post-admission.

 - This project solves the resource distribution in a sense rather than the many projects on creating resources.